Skip to Content

 1.1.
 Purpose of Document Preprocessing in RAG Systems

 Document preprocessing is a cornerstone of optimizing Retrieval-Augmented Generation (RAG) systems, designed to enhance the interaction between large language models (LLMs) and extensive document repositories.
 In RAG, preprocessing supports the selection, reduction, and organization of relevant data before inputting it into the language model, creating a more streamlined retrieval and generation process.
 By filtering and condensing large volumes of information, preprocessing enables RAG systems to deliver more accurate and contextually relevant outputs.
-This process is particularly vital for systems handling vast or
+This process is particularly vital for systems handling

 Optimizing Small-Scale RAG Systems: Techniques for Efficient Data Retrieval and Enhanced Performance Read more